8K resolution: Productions and broadcasting

 In China, the state-owned CMG conglomerate launched a TV channel broadcasting at 8K resolution, known as CCTV-8K.
 Test broadcasts started in 2021 while the official launch was in 2022.

 Gaming

-The Sony PlayStation 5 Pro generates 8K graphics and output, making it the first and only game console to do so, though as of October 2025 no full 8K games for it have publicly released.
+The Sony PlayStation 5 Pro generates 8K graphics and output, making it the first game console to do so, with the sequel to Pure Pool, Pure Pool Pro, supporting 8K resolution at 60 frames per second on the console.
 The GeForce RTX 3090, released in September 2020 at an MSRP of $1499, was marketed by Nvidia as the first graphics card capable of 8K 60 fps HDR gaming, recording, and streaming with ShadowPlay on PCs.

 However, only its successor, the GeForce RTX 4090, is often regarded as the first graphics card to achieve playable frame rates at 8K in many modern titles.

+Consumer Market Adoption as of 2026

+Since 8K TVs hit the market in 2018, adoption has moved considerably slower than the jump from 1080p to 4K.
+As of 2026, 4K UHD is still the dominant technology with 66% revenue share of the global Smart TV market.
+Widespread adoption of the 8K standard faces similar challenges as in the 2010s: 8K television sets are expensive to manufacture and demand is limited due to a lack of content.

+In 2023, the European Union instituted a strict energy efficiency index which effectively banned 8K television sets, as existing models do not meet the new energy requirements.

+8K technology has seen adoption in a few industries, namely film and video production, medical imaging, and large format signage, where the extra resolution provides a valuable advantage.